What Is Chemotherapy?

 Common Side Effects of Chemotherapy

 While receiving chemotherapy treatments, most patients will experience some side effects.
 Different drugs and dosages can affect patient health in various ways.
-Common chemotherapy side effects include:
+Common side effects include:

 - Body bruises and mouth sores